General (scope, criteria, time limits)

 Legal assistance

 There is no access to free legal assistance from the state before the Asylum Service during any procedure, including the admissibility procedure.
-However, such cases can be assisted by the free legal assistance provided for by NGOs under project funding, although the capacity of these projects is extremely limited (see Regular Procedure: Legal Assistance).
-For an appeal before the IPAC an application for legal aid can be submitted, however the success rate of legal aid applications in general are low.
+However, such cases can benefit from free legal assistance provided by NGOs under project funding, although the capacity of these projects is extremely limited (see Regular Procedure: Legal Assistance).
+For an appeal before the IPAC an application for legal aid can be submitted, however, as mentioned above, the success rate of legal aid applications in general are low.

 [1] Article 12B-quater(2) Refugee Law.